AndreasBriese/breeze/README.md

 The important question from a cryptoanalytic view would be, if given an attacker has (a) a part or (b) even the whole sequence of output he could guess the (A) inner state or (B) the input or seed at initialization can be assessed by any means easier than brute force attack (100% of the keyspace).

-The seed of the actually implemented Breeze128 is up to 128bit; Breeze256 uses up to 256bit.
-Four / eight LMs are run by 6 / 12 states that derive from the seeds.
+The seed of the actually implemented Breeze128 is up to 128bit; Breeze256 uses up to 256bit and Breeze512 seeds from 512bit.
 This scheme can easily be extended.

+BreezeCS128 seeds from 128bit urandom provided by go/golang crypt/random XORed with time.Now().Nanosecond() see csrand.go for details.
+If one of the states rounded to Zero, BreezeCS128 reseeds again from urandom.

-That said, even if you can provide many types of even longer keys to breeze, Breeze128's internal keyspace is effectivly 128 bit and Breeze256 has a keyspace of 256 bit.
-Bruteforce would need at minimum 2<sup>128</sup> / 2<sup>256</sup> different calls of Breeze128 / Breeze256 to recover an input/key from output, given the attacker has the full output and no additional (pre)seeding using the Init() function was done.
+That said, even if you can provide many types of even longer keys to breeze, Breeze128's internal keyspace is effectivly 128 bit and Breeze256 has a keyspace of 256 bit; Breeze512's keyspace is 512bit.
+Bruteforce would need at minimum 2<sup>128</sup> / 2<sup>256</sup> / 2 <sup>512</sup>  different calls of Breeze128 / Breeze256 / Breeze512 to recover an input/key from output, given the attacker has the full output and no additional (pre- or re-)seeding using the Init() function was done.

-Best practice for stream cipher use is twofold:
+Best practice for stream cipher use is twofold (i.e. Breeze128):

 1. seed breeze with a key within keyspace (i.e. Breeze128 []uint64{uint64, uint64}),
 2. XOR(in, out, key) with a key string | []byte of arbitrary length (best:==16 Bytes for low collision) or []uint64{uint64, uint64}

 State-recovery from output means to guess all internal LM states from the output bytes.
-This should be a 'hard problem' because the output bytes derive from two or more mixed internal states mantissa fragments (steared by the internal variable *bitshift* [0..23] and always less than 52 bits to ensure information loss from internal states within the process) that are combined by an ARX algorithm and xored with their previous states.
-Furthermore with each rountTrip the output states are alternated in a circular way (state[0]<-state[1]; state[1]<-state[2] ... state[last]<-state[0]).
+This should be a 'hard problem' because the output bytes derive from three or more mixed internal states mantissa fragments (steared by the internal variable *bitshift* [0..23] and always less than 52 bits to ensure information loss from internal states within the process) that are combined by an ARX algorithm and xored with their previous states.
+Furthermore with each rountTrip the inner states and output states are alternated (state[0]<-state[1]; state[1]<-state[2] ... state[last]<-state[0]).

 BreezeCS128 follows the same logic as Breeze128 but uses Go/golangs interface to urandom (crypto/rand) XORed with time.Now().Nanosecond() for seeding as a CSPRNG instead.
-Autoresseding within roundTrip() uses the same approach (see module csrand.go).
+Auto-reseeding within roundTrip() uses the same approach (see module csrand.go).

 **3.)
 Guessing next output from previous**